 Yellow Alyssum Flowers

-Second on the list of full-sun plants is a rock garden favorite, snow-in-summer.
-The picturesque name for this perennial is derived from its appearance in bloom—white flowers against a background of silver foliage.
-This low-growing variety loves to spread over sunny, well-lit areas and it pairs nicely with colorful blooms like roses and echinacea.
+A rock garden favorite, snow-in-summer (Cerastium tomentosum) gets its picturesque name from its appearance in bloom—white flowers against a background of silver foliage.
+This low-growing perennial loves to spread over sunny, well-lit areas, and it pairs nicely with colorful blooms like roses (Rosa spp.) and coneflowers (Echinacea).

-Another full-sun plant with silvery foliage is lamb's ear.
-This low-maintenance perennial not only thrives in dry soil conditions, but it is also deer-resistant, too.
-Its velvety leaves are soft enough to snuggle up with and, come late summer, the lavender blooms add one more element to your flower ensemble.
+Another full-sun plant with silvery foliage is lamb's ear (Stachys byzantina).
+This low-maintenance perennial not only thrives in dry soil conditions, but it is also deer-resistant.
+Its velvety leaves are soft enough to snuggle up with and, come summer, the lavender blooms add one more element to your flower ensemble.

 Hens and Chicks

-No, we're not talking about a barnyard here, but rather the hens and chicks plant, a succulent sedum that consists of "parent" rosettes and tiny offspring (giving the plant its fun name).
-Similar to lamb's ear, it is a hardy perennial—one that provides Northern gardeners with an instant Southwestern look.Continue to 5 of 10 below.
+The hens and chicks plant (Sempervivum tectorum) is a succulent sedum that consists of "parent" rosettes and tiny offspring (giving the plant its fun name).
+It may look dainty, but this is a hardy perennial—one that provides Northern gardeners with an instant Southwestern look.Continue to 5 of 11 below.

-Greek mythology buffs may remember yarrow in a tale about the birth of Achilles—when his mother dipped his body in yarrow tea.
+Greek mythology buffs may remember yarrow (Achillea millefolium) in a tale about the birth of Achilles—when his mother dipped his body in yarrow tea.
 Apparently, the only body part not soaked by the tea was Achilles' heel, resulting in an injury that killed him (hence the term "Achilles heel").
 Yarrow's beautiful flat-top flowers come in many subtle colors and grow in clusters.
-Make sure to give this plant some room to spread and pull it up seasonally if it starts to take over.
+Make sure to give this plant some room to spread and be prepared to pull it up when it exceeds its bounds.

-Similar to yarrow, Shasta daisies can overcome an outdoor garden bed in a few seasons.
+Similar to yarrow, Becky Shasta daisies (Leucanthemum x superbum 'Becky') can overcome an outdoor garden bed in a few seasons.
 However, this traditional daisy—with ray-like petals radiating from a bright golden disk—is one that should be included in every bed.
-Shasta daisies are beyond hardy, thrive in dry, sunny areas, and can even weather a cold snap, too.
-This is one tough flower.
+Shasta daisies are beyond hardy and thrive in dry, sunny areas.
+The flowers of this tough plant can even weather a cold snap.

-The lavender plant serves more than one purposes in your garden.
+The lavender plant (Lavandula spp.) serves more than one purpose in your garden.
 Its wispy green leaves and purple blooms look beautiful, while its soothing fragrance keeps pests away.
 Work lavender into your landscape design in areas that have dry, well-drained soil.
 And when the season is done, cut this aromatic herb and enjoy its smell inside.

-Those who share a yard with a cat are well aware of catnip's spell (not to be confused with ornamental catmint, however).
-This edible perennial contains a volatile oil that turns your cat into a blissful creature.
-Find him nibbling on and frolicking in the plant.
-Then, cut and dry it to make a calming tea for yourself, similar to chamomile.
+Those who share a yard with cats are well aware of catnip's spell (not to be confused with ornamental catmint, however).
+Nepeta cataria is an edible perennial containing a volatile oil that may turn your cats into blissful creatures.
+Not all cats are susceptible to catnip's charms, but, if your cats are among the lucky ones, you may well find them frequenting your catnip patch whenever they go outside.
+You can also cut and dry catnip to make a calming tea for yourself, similar to chamomile.